 The other option available to you is term life insurance, which you pay into and are covered by for a more temporary or defined amount of time.
-For instance, rather than paying premiums for the rest of your life, as is likely to be the case if you take out a whole life policy, with a term life policy you usually pay into it for a set period—anywhere from one to 30 years or more (although 10 or 20 years seem to be the most common).
+For instance, rather than paying premiums for the rest of your life, with a term life policy you usually pay into it for a set period.
+This could be anywhere from one to 30 years or more.
+Although 10 or 20 years seem to be the most common.

 Term life insurance is a lot like car or homeowners insurance, by the way, in that it only pays out if something happens to you while the policy is active (which is while you're still paying premiums).
 If the policy ends and nothing dire has happened, you—or, rather, your beneficiaries--receive no benefit.